kumaran1983/TweetApp/README.md

 the number of results returned by the API.
 If not the default is 10 (Top 10 hashtags).

 #### High level flow

-1. First validate if the limit passed as query param is within the maximum allowed.If invalid throw 400 error.
+1. Validate if the limit passed as query param is within the maximum allowed.If invalid throw 400 error.
 2. Extract the hashtags from the tweets.
 3. Find the count of each unique hashtag.
 4. Pick the top 10 hashtags and return.